 It is possible that robotic surgical systems in the future will become significantly better, more minimalistic, less expensive and cumbersome, without the current potential increased harm to the patient.
 Thus, the surgeons of the Carling Adrenal Center do not perform and do not endorse robot-assisted adrenalectomy.
 These operations are typically performed by general surgeons and urologists who use the robot to do other operations and they are simply adapting the robot to the adrenal operation.
 All of the high-volume adrenal surgery experts in the world abandoned robotic adrenal surgery over a decade ago.
 None of the high-volume experts perform robot adenal surgery.

 What Adrenal Operation is Best for Me?The best adrenal operation depends on the problem that needs to be fixed.
 Since 95% of patients with adrenal tumors have a small tumor that is not cancerous, the best adrenal operation for 95% of people is the Mini Back Scope Adrenalectomy (MBSA), also called the "Posterior Retroperitoneoscopic Adrenal Operation".
 There are a number of factors that an expert adrenal surgeon will consider to determine which adrenal operation will be performed on any particular patient:

 - The type of adrenal tumor

-- The appearance of the tumor on CT, MRI, PET or other imaging studies
+- The appearance of the tumor on a CT, MRI, PET or other imaging study

 - A history of previous abdominal operations